New South Wales 45 (later 71) class locomotive: Operation

-Demise
+Retirement

 Failures dogged the veteran locomotive and it was withdrawn in June 1974.
 Following an extended period of storage, it was placed at the New South Wales Rail Transport Museum (now NSW Rail Museum) moved to Thirlmere.
 In April 2009, it was relocated to the former Broadmeadow Locomotive Depot.
 It is now on Transport Asset Holding Entity's heritage list.
+In 2024 it was moved to undercover storage at the Heritage Hub at Chullora Workshops.